African humid period: Global climate

-The shrinkage of subtropical wetlands probably led to a drop in atmospheric methane concentrations between 5,500 and 5,000 years ago, before boreal wetlands expanded and offset the loss of subtropical wetlands, leading to a return of higher atmospheric methane concentrations.
+The shrinkage of subtropical wetlands likely led to a drop in atmospheric methane concentrations between 5,500 and 5,000 years ago, before boreal wetlands expanded and offset the loss of subtropical wetlands, resulting in a return to higher atmospheric methane concentrations.
 Conversely, increases in atmospheric methane concentrations, detected in Greenland ice cores about 14,700 years ago, and atmospheric carbon dioxide decreases in the early Holocene may relate to the vegetation expansion caused by the AHP.
-The concentration increase beginning 7,000 years ago may reflect increased aridity, although other processes were probably more important.
+The increase in concentration beginning 7,000 years ago may reflect increased aridity, although other processes were probably more important.